 - Format: The concise written overview should be approximately 4-5 pages in length.
 If needed, you can exceed 5 pages as long as the writing is concise and well focused.
-Quality > Quantity. - 2.
+Quality > Quantity.
+Do not double-space.
+We are not in elementary school. - 2.
 Production Units: One electronic or paper copy per self-selected team. - 3.
 Presentation (Groups Only): Individuals completing the project alone are not required to deliver a presentation.
 Certainly, you may, and other people will benefit from your findings.
 Project teams will be required to deliver a 10-15 minute overview of what they studied.
 These presentations tend to be a lot of fun.